indiana-university/rivet-docs/content/components/utilities/flex.md

 - `.rvt-justify-space-evenly`

 #### align-content
-Please see the docs on [MDN][1] more information about the [align-content](https://developer.mozilla.org/en-US/docs/Web/CSS/align-content) property.
+See the documentation on [MDN][1] for more information about the [align-content](https://developer.mozilla.org/en-US/docs/Web/CSS/align-content) property.

 - `.rvt-content-start`
 - `.rvt-content-end`